Khaled Daghriri

-Khaled Daghriri (خالد دغريري; born 14 August 2001) is a Saudi Arabian professional footballer who plays as a right back for Saudi Professional League side Al-Faisaly.
+Khaled Hussein Daghriri (خالد دغريري; born 14 August 2001) is a Saudi Arabian professional footballer who plays as a right back for Al-Qous.

 Career

 Daghriri started his career at the youth team of Al-Faisaly and represented the club at every level.
+He signed his first contract on 14 October 2020.
 He made his debut on 17 October 2020 in the league match against Al-Taawoun.
+On 28 July 2023, Daghriri joined Al-Jandal on loan.
+On 24 August 2025, Daghriri joined Al-Qous.